 Prosthetic Hope International

-Prosthetic Hope International was created to save surplus usable P&O goods from being sent to landfills while innumerable individuals around the world are in need of prostheses and orthoses.
-P.O.C.C. provides individuals, P&O facilities, manufacturers and distributors a clearinghouse that enables them to make tax-deductible donations of new and gently used prosthetic goods and new orthotic goods.
-These donations, in turn, afford non-governmental organizations (NGOs), P&O practitioners, developing world P&O schools, facilities and researchers access to these goods.
+P.O.C.C. was created to save surplus usable P&O goods from being sent to landfills while innumerable individuals around the world are in need of prostheses and orthoses.
+P.O.C.C. provides individuals, P&O facilities, manufacturers, and distributors a clearinghouse that enables them to make tax deductible donations of new and gently used prosthetic goods and new orthotic goods.
+These donations, in turn, afford non-governmental organizations (NGOs), P&O practitioners, developing world P&O schools, developing world P&O facilities and researchers access to these badly needed and often costly goods.

 Some prosthetic facilities sponsor periodic trips to Third World countries to provide prosthetic services.
 They may collect used limbs and prosthetic components for distribution through these programs.
 Contact a local facility to inquire about whether they know of a prosthetic donation program in the area.